 Dental offices are now being hit with Ransomware (cyber blackmail).
 If you own or work in a dental practice, you need to know what Ransomware is, and the ramifications of this serious security breach.
+You should learn more about mac security software if you are interested in safeguarding the future of your dental practice.

 Ransomware Trojans are a type of cyberware that is designed to extort money from a dental office.
 Often, Ransomware will demand a “ransom” payment in order to release the hijacked dental office software.